Fiona Bruce: Fathers 4 Justice controversy

 Bruce was criticised for showing "blatant bias" when interviewing Matt O'Connor, founder of Fathers 4 Justice, for a BBC programme in 2004.
 Bruce, who had featured in advertising campaigns for the charity Women's Aid, was accused of having an axe to grind on the issue of domestic violence.
 Many, including O'Connor, felt she let her own personal view on domestic violence as an issue of gender take over the programme.
 There were also concerns that O'Connor had originally been invited to speak about CAFCASS and the Family Courts, yet the programme was changed to focus on domestic violence.

-Later, a BBC committee, investigating on behalf of the BBC Governors, concluded that there were "some weaknesses" in the programme when considered against the BBC's journalistic values of "Truth and Accuracy, Serving the Public Interest, Impartiality and Diversity of Opinion, Independence and Accountability" but that the programme "still made a valuable contribution to the debate on parental rights".
+Later, a BBC committee, investigating on behalf of the BBC Governors, concluded that there were "some weaknesses" in the programme when considered against the BBC's journalistic values of "Truth and Accuracy, Serving the Public Interest, Impartiality and Diversity of Opinion, Independence and Accountability", but that the programme "still made a valuable contribution to the debate on parental rights".
 Overall the committee "did not think that these matters were sufficient to constitute a serious breach of editorial standards" and found that "the programme had provided appropriate and balanced information around the allegation that violent men had infiltrated F4J".

 Charity work

-Bruce is an honorary vice president of optical charity Vision Aid Overseas (VAO), alongside fellow newsreader Sir Trevor McDonald.
+Bruce is an honorary vice-president of optical charity Vision Aid Overseas (VAO), alongside fellow newsreader Sir Trevor McDonald.
 In February 2005, Bruce did the voice-over for VAO's Lifeline Appeal.
-In 2007 Bruce launched VAO's Annual Review.
+In 2007, Bruce launched VAO's Annual Review.
 Later that year she was one of nine prominent women to take part in the What's it going to take? campaign for the charity Women's Aid.

 In 2009, the NSPCC inducted her into its Hall of Fame in honour of her continued work on their behalf.
 In accepting the honour, she said, "The work of the NSPCC and ChildLine is desperately important and I do little compared to what needs to be done.
 But I'm very honoured to be included in the Hall of Fame."

+Bruce was ambassador for the domestic violence charity Refuge but was forced to step back from the role in 2023 when, on Question Time, she appeared to downplay the historic incident of Stanley Johnson breaking his wife Charlotte Fawcett's nose.
+Her remarks saw well over 800 complaints to the BBC.